 Friday, February 21, 1930

-Also at odds are the doctor’s accounts of his movements: in his initial statement to Chief Deputy L L Larson he said he talked to Dexter by phone at 6pm, had dinner at a downtown cafe, then went to a movie for about an hour, then went home, where he received Dexter’s massage therapist at 9:30.
+Also at odds are the doctor’s accounts of his movements: in his initial statement to Chief Deputy L L Larson, he said he talked to Dexter by phone at 6:00 pm, had dinner at a downtown cafe, then went to a movie for about an hour, then went home, where he received Dexter’s massage therapist at 9:30.
 In his inquest testimony, there was no phone call with Dexter.
-He said he left the office at 5:15, went to his lawyer’s office, phoned home from there about 6:30 and was told Dexter wan’t home.
-He then went to dinner at the cafe where he met a friend.
-He and the friend dropped by to check on a patient, then brought the friend back to his house at 8pm.
+He said he left the office at 5:15, went to his lawyer’s office, phoned home from there about 6:30 and was told Dexter wasn’t home.
+He then went to dinner at a cafe, where he bumped into a friend.
+He and the friend dropped by to check on a patient, then brought the friend back to his house at 8:00 pm.
 After a chat, he drove the friend back downtown then went to a movie for about half an hour, and returned home for the second time at 9:30.
 In this version of events, the massage therapist arrived at 10:20.
-Amelia confirmed the doctor’s second timeline.
+Amelia confirmed the doctor’s second timeline at the inquest.

 AP= Associated Press

 UP= United Press